Jack the Ripper's last victim. Who was Jack the Ripper? The secret is revealed. Versions and theories

 Photo: history.com

-Jack the Ripper Brand
+Jack the Ripper brand

 Photo: standard.co.uk

 2008 marks the 120th anniversary of the crimes of Jack the Ripper.
-The date is not the most round, and the occasion can hardly be called festive, but "The World of Fantasy" cannot pass by the anniversary of one of the most attractive mysteries in the criminal history of mankind.
-Let's walk the streets of Victorian London.
+The date is not the best, and the occasion can hardly be called festive, but “World of Fantasy” cannot ignore the anniversary of one of the most attractive mysteries in the criminal history of mankind.
+Let's walk through the streets of Victorian London.
 Who knows - maybe a black cloak will flash in the gateway, a constable's whistle will be heard, and we will finally find out the name of serial killer No. 1?

-Wednesday Adams ("The Addams Family")
+Wednesday Adams (The Addams Family)

 At the bottom

 What could be more progressive than Victorian Britain?
-Not an era, but endless techno-romanticism and the triumph of human genius: the London Underground, Darwin's theory of evolution, the first international exhibitions and compact cameras, electric lighting streets, time machine, Holmes and Watson, travel, ...
+Not an era, but endless techno-romanticism and the triumph of human genius: the London Underground, Darwin's theory of evolution, the first international exhibitions and compact cameras, electric lighting streets, time machine, Holmes and Watson, journey, ...
 Where else?

-The scene of his crimes was the Whitechapel district in London's East End, which since the 17th century has proudly been called an "oasis of prostitution."
-Even in the progressive 19th century, this place was a real sewer.
-Emigrants lived here, mostly Jews and Irish (it is noteworthy that today immigrants from Bangladesh settle in the East End).
-It was this area that Jack London described in "People of the Abyss": workhouses, monstrous poverty, sleeping on the street ...
+The scene of his crimes was the Whitechapel area in the East End of London, which since the 17th century proudly bore the title of “an oasis of prostitution.”
+Even in the progressive 19th century, this place was a real cesspool.
+Emigrants lived here, mainly Jews and Irish (it is noteworthy that today immigrants from Bangladesh settle in the East End).
+It was this area that Jack London described in “People of the Abyss”: workhouses, terrible poverty, sleeping on the streets...

 Ripperology